-Marine growth can interfere with the proper operation of the water interceptors and actuators.
-To reduce problems due to marine growth, always make sure the trim tabs return to the full "UP" position after operating the boat and periodically inspect and clean marine growth from the actuators and interceptors.
+Marine growth can interfere with the proper operation of the trim tab planes and actuators.
+To reduce problems due to marine growth, always return the trim tabs to the full "UP" position after operating the boat and periodically inspect and clean marine growth from the actuators and planes.